cksystemsteaching/selfie/README.md

 5. a simple SAT solver that reads CNF DIMACS files, and
 6. a tiny C* library called libcstar utilized by selfie.

 Selfie is implemented in a single (!) file and kept minimal for simplicity.
 There is also a simple in-memory linker, a RISC-U disassembler, a profiler, and a debugger with replay as well as minimal operating system support built into the emulator.
-Selfie generates ELF binaries that run on [QEMU](https://www.qemu.org) and are compatible with the official [RISC-V](https://riscv.org) toolchain, in particular the [spike emulator](https://github.com/riscv/riscv-isa-sim) and the [pk kernel](https://github.com/riscv/riscv-pk).
+Selfie generates ELF binaries that run on real [RISC-V hardware](https://www.sifive.com/boards) as well as on [QEMU](https://www.qemu.org) and are compatible with the official [RISC-V](https://riscv.org) toolchain, in particular the [spike emulator](https://github.com/riscv/riscv-isa-sim) and the [pk kernel](https://github.com/riscv/riscv-pk).

 For further information and support please refer to [http://selfie.cs.uni-salzburg.at](http://selfie.cs.uni-salzburg.at)

 ## Supported Platforms

-Selfie runs on Mac, Linux, and Windows machines and possibly other systems that have a terminal and a C compiler installed.
+Selfie runs in the cloud and natively on Mac, Linux, and Windows machines and possibly other systems that have a terminal and a C compiler installed.
 However, even if there is no C compiler installed on your machine or you only have access to a web browser you can still run selfie.

 ## Installing Selfie